top of page

 The People + The Land + Governing Systems + Laws and Jurisdiction + Resources

-I remain committed to supporting both First Nations and Métis governments in articulating, implementing, and protecting their inherent rights through governance, justice, and legal frameworks that reflect their laws, languages, and ways of being.
+I remain committed to supporting both First Nations and Métis in articulating, implementing, and protecting their inherent rights through governance, justice, and legal frameworks that reflect their laws, languages, and ways of being.

 +++++++